Co-creator defends suspected UAE spying app called ToTok

 Following an inquiry about the firms from an AP journalist, their information reappeared Tuesday night in the database.
 Market spokeswoman Joan Lew blamed a “data migration” problem for their disappearance.

 Information from that database shows ToTok’s sole registered shareholder as Group 42, a new Abu Dhabi firm that describes itself as an artificial intelligence and cloud-computing company.
-The company, also known as G42, in an email to the AP also described itself as “the registered shareholder in ToTok Technology Ltd.,” though Ziani said ToTok has another substantial investor he declined to identify.
+Ziani said ToTok has another substantial investor he declined to identify.

-G42’s CEO is Peng Xiao, who for years ran Pegasus, a subsidiary of DarkMatter, the Emirati security firm under scrutiny for hiring former CIA and NSA staffers, as well as others from Israel.
-G42’s website also lists PAX AI as a subsidiary, the new name Pegasus operates under, according to job postings for PAX AI that mention Pegasus.
-Ziani similarly interchangeably referred to Pegasus as PAX AI while speaking to the AP.
+Also known as G42, the company’s CEO is Peng Xiao, who for years ran Pegasus, a subsidiary of DarkMatter, an Emirati security firm under scrutiny for hiring former CIA and NSA staffers, as well as others from Israel.

 “G42 has no connection to DarkMatter, whatsoever,” the company told AP in a statement.
-It did not respond to further queries, though other former DarkMatter and Pegasus employees now work at G42, according to publicly accessible profiles on the social media website LinkedIn.
+It did not respond to further queries.

 G42’s sole director listed in Abu Dhabi Global Market filings is Hamad Khalfan al-Shamsi, whom Marczak identified as the public relations manager of the office of Abu Dhabi Sheikh Tahnoun bin Zayed Al Nahyan.
 Sheikh Tahnoun is a brother to Sheikh Mohammed bin Zayed Al Nahyan, the powerful crown prince of Abu Dhabi who has run the country from day-to-day since its president, Sheikh Khalifa bin Zayed Al Nahyan, suffered a stroke in January 2014.

-Sheikh Tahnoun, a Brazilian jiu-jitsu practitioner always photographed in sunglasses, has served as the UAE’s national security adviser since 2016.
-The sheikh’s adopted son, the mixed martial artist Hassan al-Rumaithi, is the sole director of Breej Holding Ltd., Marczak said, citing market filings.
+Sheikh Tahnoun has served as the UAE’s national security adviser since 2016.
+The sheikh’s adopted son, Hassan al-Rumaithi, is the sole director of Breej Holding Ltd., Marczak said, citing market filings.

 Similarly, an executive at Sheikh Tahnoun’s company Royal Group, Osama al-Ahdali, is the sole director of ToTok Technology Ltd., Marczak said.

 Royal Group did not respond to a request for comment, nor did Emirati officials, Apple and Google.

-ToTok on its website meanwhile still lists itself as Totok Pte.
-Ltd., the Singapore-based company initially listed on the Google app store.
-Singaporean business records obtained by the AP show a single shareholder, Manoj Paul, with a listed address at one of Abu Dhabi’s upscale Etihad Towers.
-Paul, who describes himself on LinkedIn as G42’s general counsel and head of group operations, declined to speak with an AP journalist.

-For now, Ziani said his focus remains on getting ToTok listed again in the Apple and Google app stores.
+For now, Ziani said he is focused on getting ToTok back into the Apple and Google app stores.
 He mentioned plans to have ToTok become like China’s all-encompassing app WeChat, handling payments, social media posts and other high-frequency activities.
 G42 appears to already have filed paperwork for a possible payment company in Abu Dhabi.

-That could create an Emirati version of WeChat, a service used by more than 1 billion people use in which Chinese government officials routinely censor posts.
+That could create an Emirati version of WeChat, a service used by more than 1 billion people in which Chinese government officials routinely censor posts.
 Dissidents suspect it of allowing surveillance.

 Ziani insisted a former NSA hacker named Patrick Wardle, who analyzed ToTok, said the app “simply does what it claims to do.”

-However, Ziani ignored the next sentence in Wardle’s analysis, which described “the genius of the whole mass surveillance operation” the app could represent by offering “in-depth insight in a large percentage of the country’s population.”
+However, Ziani ignored the next sentence in Wardle’s analysis, which described “the genius of the whole mass surveillance operation” the app could represent by offering “in-depth insight” into ‘”a large percentage of the country’s population.”